 Summer is the high season in Portugal.
 Vacation time and sunshine attract travelers to Portugal’s beaches, islands, and urban areas.
 In particular, if you plan on heading to the Algarve to enjoy the sea, you’ll want to make your arrangements well in advance.
 Note that most European tourists take their vacations in August; things will be slightly more peaceful in June and July.

-Festa de São João (June): Taking place on Midsummer’s Eve on June 23rd, this Porto-based celebration is dedicated to Saint John the Baptist.
+Festa de São João, nationwide.
+Taking place on Midsummer’s Eve on June 23, this Porto-based celebration is dedicated to Saint John the Baptist.
 Revelers hit each other with garlic flowers or plastic hammers, a tradition said to originate from pagan courtship rituals.
 They also enjoy street concerts, food, and fireworks.

-MEO Marés Vivas (July): This annual music festival takes place in Vila Nova de Gaia, a city adjacent to Porto.
+MEO Marés Vivas, Vila Nova de Gaia.
+This annual July music festival takes place in Vila Nova de Gaia, a city adjacent to Porto.
 Past lineups have included both local and internationally-known rock and pop artists.

-Feira de São Mateus (August): The town of Viseu, southeast of Porto, is home to this month-long fair in honor of Saint Matthew.
-One of the oldest celebrations in Portugal, it features a plethora of food and handicraft stalls, as well as outdoor concerts.
+Feira de São Mateus, Viseu.
+The town of Viseu, southeast of Porto, is home to this month-long August fair in honor of Saint Matthew.
+One of the oldest celebrations in Portugal, it features a plethora of food, handicraft stalls, and outdoor concerts.

 If you don’t care for crowds, fall can be a good time for urban sightseeing in Portugal.
-While the country’s most popular places, like Sintra, usually remain busy well into September, by mid-October they begin to quiet down.
+While the country’s most popular places, like Sintra, usually remain busy well into September, they begin to quiet by mid-October.
 The weather generally remains fairly warm until November.
 Since fall is shoulder season, tour and accommodation prices will be lower than in the preceding few months.

 September and October are good months to visit the Algarve.
 While the crowds of summer will be mostly gone, you’ll be able to enjoy the last of the pleasant beach weather.
 By November, many hotels and restaurants in coastal towns will be closed for the off-season.

-Festa de Nossa Senhora dos Remédios (September): Those who choose to explore the Douro Valley can check out this month-long celebration.
+Festa de Nossa Senhora dos Remédios, Lamego.
+Those who choose to explore the Douro Valley can check out this month-long celebration.
 Parades, exhibitions, and concerts are held in the city of Lamego from mid-August to early September.
 Near the end of the festival, religious images and costumed performers are transported through Lamego in an ox-cart procession.

-Feira Nacional do Cavalo (November): If you’re interested in horses, don’t miss this popular fair in the village of Golegã, where you’ll be able to see local equestrians competing in dressage events and wearing traditional riding costume.
+Feira Nacional do Cavalo, Golegã.
+If you’re interested in horses, don’t miss this popular fair in November, where you’ll be able to see local equestrians competing in dressage events and wearing traditional riding costumes.

 While Portugal isn’t known for its snow, there is a small ski resort in the Serra da Estrela mountain range.
 Its gentle slopes are perfect for beginners.

-Those who’d prefer to stay indoors can head to Lisbon or Porto to get their fill of cozy cafés, fascinating museums, and port wine tasting, all without the summer crowds.
-Historic towns like Évora, in the Alentejo region, are also a delight to visit.
-Here, you'll find a great city tour that includes Porto and Lisbon, as well as several day trips.
+Meanwhile, those who prefer to stay indoors can head to Lisbon or Porto to get their fill of cozy cafés, fascinating museums, and port wine tasting, all without the summer crowds.
+Historic towns like Évora in the Alentejo region are also a delight to visit.
+See this article for a great city itinerary that includes Porto and Lisbon and several day trips.

-Christmas (December): Around Christmas in Portugal, cities and towns are decorated with nativity scenes and twinkling lights.
-The main celebrations take place on the evening of December 24th, when most families attend midnight Mass.
+Christmas, nationwide.
+Around Christmas in Portugal, cities and towns are decorated with nativity scenes and twinkling lights.
+The main celebrations take place on the evening of December 24, when most families attend midnight Mass.

-Three Kings’ Day (January): Celebrated on January 6th, this post-Christmas holiday is commemorated with caroling, sweets, and bolo rei (ring-shaped cakes made with fruit and nuts).
+Three Kings' Day, nationwide.
+Celebrated on January 6, this post-Christmas holiday is commemorated with caroling, sweets, and bolo rei (ring-shaped cakes made with fruit and nuts).